 What to serve with?

-By itself, the Philly Cheesesteak is already good and filling.
-But if you’re like us and you need side dishes to go with your main dish, then look no further because we’re suggesting sides that pair well with the sandwich.
+The Philly Cheesesteak is already good and filling by itself.
+But if you're like us and need side dishes to go with your main dish, here's the ones we suggest:

 - French Fries